cloudfoundry-community/cf-containers-broker/README.md

 The mapping between running containers and configured plans is achieved by adding the labels `plan_id` and `instance_id` to the containers at create time.
 Containers that don't have these labels will be ignored by the update script.

 If you are updating cf-containers-broker from an older version that didn't add the required labels you can force the broker to recreate the containers via `cf update-service <service-id>`.
 After this the labels will be available and the `bin/update_all_containers` script will be able to identify the containers for automatic updating.

-In order for `cf update-service <service-id>` the service must declare `plan_updateable: true`.
+In order for `cf update-service <service-id>` to work the service must declare `plan_updateable: true`.

 ### Tests